nais/doc/docs/security/secrets/google-secrets-manager.md

 # Google Secrets Manager

-!!! warning
-    Google Secrets Manager integration with Kubernetes is currently available as an OPEN BETA.
-    Please report any issues to the #nais channel on Slack.

 You may store secrets in [Google Secrets Manager](https://cloud.google.com/secret-manager) as an alternative to the other offered solutions.